hamavid/hamavid/src/hannah/blog/lotion.md

 <figure><img src="./images/ingredients.jpg"><figcaption></figcaption></figure>

-I got the almond oil and cocoa butter on Amazon, and the rest at Trader Joe's and QFC, but you could go wherever fits your preferences for ethics, price, or convenience.
+I got the almond oil and cocoa butter on Amazon, and the rest at Trader Joe's and QFC, but you could go wherever fits your preferences.

 <br/>